Train derailment on Montana bridge sends multiple rail cars into the Yellowstone River

 “We have formally established a unified command and are using the incident command system,” Mullikin said.
 “Unified Command is working together to determine the most appropriate steps to ensure a safe resolution to this incident.”

-“The state is standing by to support as Montana Rail Link and county officials assess their needs,” he said.

-Montana Rail Link is a Class II regional railroad that operates over 900 route miles of tracks across Montana and Idaho, according to the company’s website.
+Montana Rail Link is a Class II regional railroad, operating more than 900 miles of track across Montana and Idaho, according to the company’s website.

 The-CNN-Wire